 Check your tone

-In general, shun a supercilious or self-righteous tone.
+- Shun a supercilious or self-righteous tone.
 Are you making references to your being a scientist and how virtuous you are?
-If your essay is good, we will know you’re benefiting society and why.
-Whatever you feel about ‘the press’, do not criticise journalists for sensationalising a story in the past.
-You now have the chance to communicate the right story.
+If your article is good, we will know how your research is benefiting society and why.

 Know your tools